Skip to content

 Overview

-By default, when Loupedeck needs to draw a button image, it uses the display name of the command that is assigned to this button.
+By default, when the Plugin Service needs to draw a button image, it uses the display name of the command that is assigned to the button.

-However, the plugin can change this behavior so that any image can be used for that.
-To inform Loupedeck that a custom image should be used, GetCommandImage method of the PluginDynamicCommand class must be overridden.
+However, the plugin can change this behavior so that an image is shown instead of the command name.
+To inform Plugin Service that a custom image should be used, the GetCommandImage method of the PluginDynamicCommand class must be overridden.

-Moreover, if the plugin wants to change a button image at runtime (when the command state changes), the plugin can call ActionImageChanged method to inform Loupedeck about that.
+Moreover, if the plugin wants to change a button image at runtime when the command state changes, the plugin can call the ActionImageChanged method to inform Plugin Service that the image should be redrawn.

-In this example, we will create a simple dynamic command that toggles its state when the user presses a button.
+In the example below, we will create a simple dynamic command that changes its state when the user presses the button.
 When the command state changes, the command requests redrawing the button image.

 Steps

-1. First, create a ToggleSwitchButton simple dynamic command that toggles the internal boolean _toggleState flag on every button press.
-See Add a simple command for more information about creating simple dynamic commands.
+1. First, create a ThumbUpDownCommand dynamic command that toggles the internal boolean _isThumbDown variable on every button press.
+See Add a simple command for more information about creating dynamic commands.

 namespace Loupedeck.DemoPlugin